-UNDERGRADUATE WITHDRAWAL POLICIES DROPPING OR WITHDRAWING FROM A COURSE
+UNDERGRADUATE WITHDRAWAL POLICIES

+DROPPING OR WITHDRAWING FROM A COURSE

-Undergraduate students including those in the Adult Degree Compleion Progam may officially drop a course during the first 6 calendar days of a regular semester without having the course appear on their record.
-After the add/drop period, first semester full-time freshman will be assigned a "W" if they withdraw from a course, up to the withdraw deadline published in the Pfeiffer University Calendar.
-All other undergraduate students will be assigned a grade of "WF" (withdrew failing) or "WP" (withdrew passing) by the instructor according to the student's progress in the course up to the time of the withdrawal.
-Students are advised to consult with the instructor and their advisor as soon as they make the decision to withdraw form a course, and if the decision to withdraw becomes firm, to process the appropriate Course Withdrawal form without delay.
-Withdrawal forms are available from the website at my.pfeiffer and from the Registrar's Office.
-Withdrawal form courses to below full-time status (12sh) may have their financial assistance including any VA benefits and scholarships adjusted, which may result in a debt to the University.
-Students are advised to consult with the FA office, and/or the VA Coordinator, before dropping their enrollment status to less than 12sh.
-In addition to this, student athletes may see their scholarships eliminated or reduced, and their athletic eligibility cancelled.
+Undergraduate students may officially drop a course during the first 6 calendar days of a regular semester without having the course appear on their record.
+After this period, students may apply for a course withdrawal.
+Withdrawals, like failing grades, may have a negative impact on the student at the time the University calculates a student's Satisfactory Academic Progress.
+Students may not withdraw from a course during the last 28 calendar days prior to the end of classes.

+First semester full-time freshman will be assigned a "W" if they withdraw from a course, up to the withdraw deadline published in the Pfeiffer University Undergraduate Calendar.
+All other undergraduate students will be assigned a grade of "WF" (withdrew failing) or "WP" (withdrew passing) by the instructor, according to the student's progress in the course up to the time of the withdrawal.

+Students are advised to consult with the instructor and their advisor as soon as they make the decision to withdraw from a course, and if the decision to withdraw becomes firm, to process the Course Withdrawal form without delay.
+Withdrawal forms are available from the website at My.Pfeiffer and from the Registrar's Office (Charlotte and Misenheimer).
+Withdrawals without notifying the Registrar will result in a failing grade (WF, AW, or F).

 "WF" and "AW" grades are computed in the academic average as an "F".
-All "W" grades count as "Attempted" credits for GPA &SAP calculations.
+All "W" grades count as "Attempted" credits for GPA and Satisfactory Academic Progress (SAP) calculations.